maniadel/hubiquitus4java/GETTING_STARTED.md

 Now, if you add correctly all required ressources describe in the section below, your bot is able to run !

 ___
-Or, another configuration allow you to subscribe to a node and a listener will retrieve data from it.
-To do it, you have to a specific line in your MyfirstBot class :
+2 - To subscribe to a node and retrieve data from a listener, you have to add those lines in your "MyfirstBot" class :

 ``` java
   public class MyFirstBot extends Bot {